Ehsan-O/stock-analysis/README.md

 <img src="scr-shots-stock/preview.png" width="500">

-We wrote a "VBA" code in order to analyze the data. to find how actively companies were trading stocks each year, we need to add up values for the number of stocks traded in each day (this is the value in olumn "H" of data sheets under the name: "Volume") for a particular Ticker during that year.
-Then to calculate yearly return for each Ticker we should identify the first closing price (at the begining of the year) and the last closing price (at the end of the year) of the stock (for each ticker) then we can calculate the yearly return using the formula below:
+We wrote a "VBA" code in order to analyze the data. to find how actively companies were trading stocks each year, we need to add up values for the number of stocks traded in each day (this is the value in column "H" of data sheets under the name: "Volume") for a particular Ticker during that year.
+Then to calculate yearly return for each Ticker we should identify the first closing price (at the beginning of the year) and the last closing price (at the end of the year) of the stock (for each ticker) then we can calculate the yearly return using the formula below:

 Yearly Return = (last closing price / first closing price) - 1